23 companies including Evergreen, Wanhai and Yangming Shipping were fined 2.4 billion for manipulating freight rates by the South Korean Fair

 According to the investigation by the Fair, the freight rate operation was initially carried out by major international shipping companies in South Korea such as Korea Shipping, Jangjin Merchant Shipping and other major international shipping companies in South Korea at the same time increasing the freight rates for routes from South Korea to Southeast Asia, mainland China and Japan.
 The foreign businessmen under the organization (IADA) also joined the ranks of operating tariffs later.

-The investigation report pointed out that the operators involved in the case would negotiate with each other about the amount of large-scale or main bids, and agreed not to snatch the goods from each other.
+The investigation report pointed out that the operators involved in the case would negotiate with each other regarding the amount of large-scale or main bids, and agreed not to snatch the goods from each other.
 In addition, in addition to 23 ocean carriers, the Association of Southeast Asian Shipping Companies, which assists in black box operations, was also fined 165 million won.

 Wan Hai said that he has not received a written notice from the competent authority and has not responded yet; Evergreen said that it has not yet received the punishment letter from the South Korea Fair, and the relevant information and the content of the punishment are yet to be clarified.
 After receiving the relevant information, the follow-up will be discussed.
 The director of Yang Ming confirmed that this matter is true, but the amount is not final, and Yang Ming will appeal in accordance with the law.